-- a. the fact that the claim cost elements may vary by the type of care provider such as nursing home, assisted living facility, and home care; - b. participant behavior driven by available benefit choices and benefit limitations; - c. the effect of induced demand for LTC services due to the presence of LTC benefits; - d. the availability of benefits from other public and private programs such as Medicare, Medicaid, and Medicare supplement policies; - e. the availability of LTC services;
+- a. whether the claim cost elements vary by the type of care provider, such as nursing home, assisted living facility, and home care; - b. participant behavior driven by available benefit choices and benefit limitations;

-- f. the effect of selection at the time of policyholder decision points (for example, decisions at the time of rate increase); - g. premium rate classification of applicants; - h. the underwriting processes, which may include the intensity of application questions, the marketing methods, the number and types of underwriting requirements, the number and definitions of underwriting classes, the effect of regulations on the underwriting process, and the experience of the underwriting personnel; - i. the claims process, which may include the effect of regulations on the claim process, the experience of the claim personnel, processes for confirming eligibility (initial and ongoing), fraud detection, and the impact of reimbursement versus indemnity coverage; - j. the impact of offering optional benefits at any point in time with the potential for adverse selection; and - k. interaction and correlation of assumptions, such as the effect of mortality on claim termination rates. - 3.2.3 Mortality Assumptions-When developing mortality assumptions, the actuary should take into account the effects of underwriting, classification of applicants, and selection on expected mortality experience and use a mortality table that appropriately reflects the expected mortality of the participants in the plan.
+- c. the effect of induced demand for LTC services due to the presence of LTC benefits; - d. the availability of benefits from other public and private programs such as Medicare, Medicaid, and Medicare supplement policies; - e. the availability of LTC services; - f. the effect of selection at the time of policyholder decision points (for example, decisions at the time of rate increase); - g. premium rate classification of applicants; - h. the underwriting processes, which may include the intensity of application questions, the marketing methods, the number and types of underwriting requirements, the number and definitions of underwriting classes, the effect of regulations on the underwriting process, and the experience of the underwriting personnel; - i. the claims process, which may include the effect of regulations on the claim process, the experience of the claim personnel, processes for confirming eligibility (initial and ongoing), fraud detection, and the impact of reimbursement versus indemnity coverage; - j. the potential for adverse selection when optional benefits are offered at any point in time; and - k. interaction and correlation of assumptions, such as the effect of mortality on claim termination rates.

+The actuary may also consider adjusting morbidity assumptions to reflect claimants' diagnoses.

+- 3.2.2 Mortality Assumptions-When developing mortality assumptions, the actuary should take into account the effects of underwriting, classification of applicants, and selection on expected mortality experience and use a mortality table that appropriately reflects the expected mortality of the participants in the plan.
 The actuary should take into account that mortality differs between healthy and disabled lives.
-Also, the actuary should take into account whether deaths are fully reported and reasonably represented as a proportion of total decrements. - 3.2.4 Acceleration of Benefits under Life Insurance Contracts-For LTC insurance benefits provided by the acceleration of benefits otherwise payable upon death under a life insurance product, the actuary should ensure that assumptions concerning the amount and timing of payments are determined consistently for the contingencies of both mortality and LTC morbidity. - 3.2.5 Voluntary Termination (Lapse) Assumptions-When developing voluntary termination (lapse) assumptions, the actuary should take into account product features, premium mode, premium payment method, nonforfeiture benefit, and rating agency rating.
-The actuary also should take into account reasonably available information regarding the method of marketing, the motivations for purchasing and continuing coverage, product and premium competitiveness, and the quality of service of the entity providing the benefits.
-The actuary should take into account any effect of rate changes or offering reduced benefits on voluntary lapses.
-The actuary should take into account whether lapses are reasonably represented as a proportion of total decrements.
+Also, the actuary should take into account whether deaths are fully reported and reasonably represented as a proportion of total decrements. - 3.2.3 Acceleration of Benefits under Life Insurance Contracts-For LTC insurance benefits provided by the acceleration of benefits otherwise payable upon death under a life insurance product, the actuary should ensure that assumptions concerning the amount and timing of payments are determined consistently for the contingencies of both mortality and LTC morbidity.